Swinney's Wednesday Practice Report

-Clemson head coach Dabo Swinney met with the media one last time as his top-ranked Tigers get set to host No. 12 Texas A&M Saturday (3:30 p.m.) at Death Valley.
+Clemson head coach Dabo Swinney spoke to the media one last time before the top-ranked Tigers head to Syracuse on Saturday for an important ACC Atlantic Division showdown at The Dome.

-Swinney updated the media on wide receiver Amari Rodgers, gave more thoughts on the Aggies and the latest news and notes from the program heading into the second game of the season.
+Swinney updated the media on the health of his team, what to expect on Saturday from the Orange and much, much more.

 We are pleased to announce a new partnership with Fanatics.
 This is great news for Tiger fans as they have the officially licensed Clemson gear.